Mesh Parts – Importing Models

 - If any child mesh contains more than 5000 polygons, the parent mesh will be rejected.

 - If a parent mesh contains more than 50 child meshes, all children meshes will be rejected.

-To insert a mesh into your game, right-click the object and select Insert.
-Alternatively, if the mesh contains location data, you may preserve it upon insertion by selecting Insert with location.
+To insert a mesh into your game, right-click it and select Insert.
+Alternatively, if the mesh contains location data, you may preserve it upon insertion by selecting Insert With Location.